craftcms/docs/docs/commerce/3.x/product-types.md

 :::

+### Order Description Format

+How this product will be described on a line item in an order.
+You can include tags that output properties, such as `{product.title}` or `{myVariantCustomField}`

 ### Show the Dimensions and Weight fields

 Allows you to hide the weight and dimensions fields if they are not necessary for products of this type.